BAISD-CC/Weave/README.md

 ## 1. Introduction

-This document defines the software requirements specification (SRS) for the "Relay" project — an internal platform and API service developed to support a high school computer programming classroom.
+This document defines the software requirements specification (SRS) for the "Weave" project — an internal platform and API service developed to support a high school computer programming classroom.
 It outlines the purpose, scope, definitions, references, and structure of the document to provide a comprehensive overview for stakeholders, developers, and future contributors.

 ### 1.1 Document Purpose

-The purpose of this SRS is to formally describe the functional and non-functional requirements of Relay, a centralized API-driven system for classroom data management and student development.
+The purpose of this SRS is to formally describe the functional and non-functional requirements of Weave, a centralized API-driven system for classroom data management and student development.
 This document is intended for:

-- Software developers and system architects designing and implementing Relay
+- Software developers and system architects designing and implementing Weave
 - Instructors and administrators integrating the system into classroom operations
 - Students interacting with the public API endpoints
 - Project reviewers and maintainers evaluating the scope and direction of the platform